AnalyticsGate/AGE-AddInService-Setups/docs/releasenotes/2024/AGEAddInService-640-beta.md

 ### AnalyticsGate AddInService

 *New Features*
-- All included Packages was updated
+- Updated all included packages